availproject/availup/README.md

 * `network`: can be one of the following: [`mainnet`, `turing`, `local`]
 * `config`: path to the configuration file, availup will generate a config if this flag is not specified
   * This flag is always required when running a local testnet
+* `config_url`: URL to a valid YAML configuration file, availup will download the config if this flag is specified
+  * If the configuration is invalid, the script will exit
+  * This flag will only work with mainnet configurations
 * `identity`: path to the identity file, availup will generate a config if this flag is not specified
   * It is important to keep your identity file safe!
 * `app_id`: application ID to run the light client (defaults to `0`)